 • National Agricultural Statistics Service chemical use surveys.
 These surveys provide vital information for registered crop protection chemicals and their environmental evaluation.

-• Pesticide Data Program (PDP), administered by the USDA Agricultural Marketing Service used
+• Pesticide Data Program (PDP) administered by the Agricultural Marketing Service.

 • IR-4 (minor-use registration of crop protection tools), administered by the National Institute for Food and Agriculture.
 Without IR–4, apple growers would have fewer crop protection compounds.
 IR–4 scientists generate the data necessary for the registration of compounds for use on apples and other minor/specialty crops.